34-Year-Old Pitcher – Atlanta Braves

 Anibal Sanchez Contract Information:

-Signed a five-year, $80 million contract with the Tigers in December 2012.
+Signed a minor-league contract with the Braves in March of 2018.

 To instantly reveal our fantasy analysis of every player – including Anibal Sanchez – simply subscribe now.